oceanprotocol-archive/OEPs/5/README.md

 It's necessary to check about the security limitations of os.urandom, which depends on the version of Python, and the operating system.
 Some implementations rely on it.

+The Management of the Wallets will be implemented using the **Parity** client as backend.
+More information will be provided in the [Actors Registry OEP 13](../13/REG).

 <a name="privacy-management"></a>